JohnPot/DrivingOnboardingApplication/README.md

 - Introducing proper layering by moving entities to a Domain project, defining repository interfaces in the Domain layer, and implementing them in a dedicated Infrastructure layer, instead of keeping persistence logic inside the EntryPoint project (currently simplified due to project scope and time constraints)
 - Error handling could be enhanced by extending the global middleware to cover a broader range of domain and infrastructure exceptions, providing more consistent and informative responses to API clients.
 - Audit tracking could be centralized by overriding SaveChangesAsync in the EF Core DbContext, automatically capturing entity changes and reducing audit-related logic scattered throughout the application.
+- Basic health checks could be introduced for the API, Worker, database, and message broker to improve system observability and to reliably detect service readiness and failures.

 ### 📦 Docker Setup
 ```text